Gallery Hours Wed-Sat, 1pm -5pm

 - July 29—“Unfolding a Tale—On the Impossibility of Recovering the Original Meanings” read by Christina Battle

 Reading group on Mercedes Eng’s Prison Industrial Complex Explodes: A Poem.
 This session will be facilitated by Cecily Nicholson.
-Register via email at email@example.com.
+Excerpts from Mercedes’ book, PDFs of the texts printed for the exhibition, as well as an audio recording of Mercedes and Cecily reading sections of the book can be downloaded at this folder here.

 Just as language can be used as a means of control, it can also be wielded as a tool to open up and break down structures of power.
 This exhibition, which borrows its title from a poem by Layli Long Soldier, brings together artists who negotiate the distance between the seen and the unseen.
 Using word, image, and action, these artists engage in an insistent gesture of making visible the legal, political, social, and economic systems that govern our lives.